 Figure 6.
-Thermal Conductivity of SiC/40:60 EG-DW Nanofluid DW based SiC nanofluid has exhibited higher thermal conductivity whereas 40:60 EGW based nanofluid exhibited lower thermal conductivity among the nanofluids considered.
-The percentage increment in the thermal conductivity of DW, 20:80 EGW and 40:60 EGW based SiC nanofluid vary from 17.87% to 22.23%, 29.28% to 40.63% and 24.28% to 33.87% respectively compared with their respective base fluids as the particle concentration by volume varies from 0.02% to 0.08% at 45°C, similar trend was observed for 40 and 50°C. The thermal conductivity of DW based SiC nanofluid is 1.005 times that of 20:80 EGW and 1.17 times that of 40:60 EGW based SiC nanofluids The correlations considered not only underestimated the experimental values but also could not capture the effect of particle loading on thermal conductivity.
-Comparison of the thermal conductivity of SiC nanofluids at 45°C in the 3 different base fluids is shown in Figure 7 and the relative thermal conductivity is shown in Figure 8.
+Viscosity of SiC/40:60 EG-DW Nanofluid Both EG-DW based nanofluids have exhibited higher viscosity than that of water-based nanofluid, with the viscosity being increased with the increase of EG percentage in the base fluid.
+The percentage increment in the viscosity of DW, 20:80 EG-DW and 40:60 EG-DW based SiC nanofluids compared to that of their respective base fluid varies from 3.22% to 19.35%, 14.6% to 38.2%, 13.11% to 28.68% respectively as the particle concentration by volume varies from 0.02% to 0.08% at 45°C, similar trend was observed for 40 and 50°C. The correlations considered not only underestimated the experimental values but also could not capture the effect of particle loading on viscosity.
+Comparison of the viscosities of SiC nanofluids at 45°C in the 3 different base fluids is shown in Figure 7 and the relative viscosity is shown in Figure 8.